squeeton/the-dim/~Sessions/2025-03-04 Session Note.md

 [[Mother Ybah]] lives in our hometowm [[Hardmire]] that exists with [[The Dim]]

-by abolishing the written word, they removed a lot of evil. they destroyed money as well to stop greed. magic existed as the weave. the weave has been so throuroughly  violated it has become [[The Vvierd]] it now has very negative connotations.
+by abolishing the written word, they removed a lot of evil. they destroyed money as well to stop greed. magic existed as the weave. the weave has been so throuroughly  violated it has become [[Vveird]] it now has very negative connotations.

 Worldbuilding